In this Blog Post

-Doing this leaves little time to make the big important decisions that really affect us, this is why when we make decisions they should be made assertively.
+Doing this leaves little time to make the big important decisions that really affect us.
+This is why when we make decisions they should be made assertively.

-Each time you need to make a decision rank it's importance on the significance of the decision and the impact it will have in your life.
+Each time you need to make a decision, rank its importance on the significance of the decision and the impact it will have in your life.

-For example choosing what film to see at the cinema or what to have for dinner are not massive decisions.
-You could spend so much time choosing what film to see, and at the end you may feel disappointed that you wasted your time if the film wasn't that great.
+For example, choosing what film to see at the cinema or what to have for dinner are not massive decisions.
+You could spend too much time choosing what film to see, and at the end you may feel disappointed that you wasted your time if the film wasn't that great.
 This feeling of disappointment probably comes from the fact that you spent so much time deciding what to see in the first place.

 Here's the thing though - you're still alive!
 The fact that the film was rubbish hasn't impacted on your life, your health, your family, your job or your friends.
-In fact it in the grand scheme of things it wasn't such a big decision to make at all, so why waste the time making the decision if it has little or no impact?
+In fact it in the grand scheme of things it wasn't such a big decision to make at all.
+So why waste the time making the decision if it has little or no impact?

 Deciding whether you should get married, have a child, move job or ask for a promotion or pay rise - now those are big decisions.
 It's these type of decisions that you should be spending your time making.